1793

 1998

-Creation of the "Parcours de l'Evolution": a space reconstituting the main links in the evolution of the animal world thanks to naturalized and osteological collections, from the most primitive fish to the most evolved mammals / A first phase of work leading to the creation of a new Siberian tiger park, a Japanese macaque park and a P'tite ferme, a playful place for children to interact with small domestic animals.
+Creation of the "Evolution Trail": an area recreating the main stages in the evolution of the animal world through naturalized and osteological collections, from the most primitive fish to the most advanced mammals.
+An initial phase of work leading to the creation of a new Siberian tiger park, a Japanese macaque park, and a small farm, a fun place where children can interact with small domestic animals.

 2003